jepainter/MilestoneProject2/README.md

     4. Map marker labels are aligned to table # references, verfied working correctly.
     5. Upon new attraction selected, table and map markers are cleared, verfied working correctly.
     6. Upon new attraction selected, a new table and map markers are populated into the page, verified working correctly.

-### Known Bugs
-1. Newsletter Sign-Up Form does not reset input fields after submission.
-2. Attraction Selector does not default to initial selection ("Select attraction..."), if a new city is selected.

 ## Deployment